-- The total general fund FY2020 expenditure budget is \$253.1 million; this budget includes the use of unassigned fund balance, \$14.8 million for non-recurring expenditures capital improvement expenditures, committed in fund balance.
-The property tax income is based on information provided by the State as to estimated taxable assessed value of \$12.8 billion, a small increase over the prior year's estimate of \$12.6 billion.
-The impact of triennial assessments shows a minimal increase in the full value are somewhat mitigated by the County's cap of 3%.
-Assessments continue to reflect slow growth, but steady; this resulted in revenue estimate at 1.6% over the prior year.
-Initial billings for FY2020 are comparable to the estimates.
-The real property tax rate remains at .8478 per \$100 of assessed value, which is higher than constant yield tax rate by .0052.
+- The total general fund FY2022 expenditure budget is \$288.6 million; this budget includes the use of unassigned fund balance, \$10.8 million for non-recurring expenditures and capital improvement expenditures, committed in fund balance and \$11.1 million of the American Rescue Plan Act.
+The property tax income is based on information provided by the State as to estimated taxable assessed value of \$13.6 billion, a 3.6% increase over the prior year's estimate of \$13.1 billion.
+The impact of triennial assessments shows an increase in the full value are somewhat mitigated by the County's cap of 3%.
+Assessments continue to reflect a slow growth, but steady: this resulted in revenue estimate at 3.7% over the prior year.
+Initial billings for FY2022 are comparable to the estimates.
+The real property tax rate remains at .8478 per \$100 of assessed value, which is higher than constant yield tax rate by .0188.
 The personal property tax rate, which is 2.5 times the real property tax rate, is \$2.1195.
-The income taxes were budgeted at \$101.2 million, with approved rate increase to 3.17% of taxable income effective as January 1, 2020 using 4.0% growth in local tax returns.
-This represents a revenue increase of 7.8% over the FY2019 budget and reflects both the estimated County specific tax returns as well as \$5.6 million estimated for interest and penalties as well as the share of State-wide unallocated taxes that will be distributed to the County by the State.
-Continual monitoring of the property tax and income tax revenue, which represents approximately 85% of the total revenues, will be a major part of the FY2021 budget development, any indications of reduction will be offset by reduced expenditures. - Although the general economy of the State and United States effects the County, the activities and operations of the Patuxent Naval Air Base in St. Mary's County has a stabilizing effect on the local economy.
-Operations at the base, which is the busiest flight center in the world, continues to grow.
-Approximately 25,000 workers support the base. - Tech Port a County technology incubator, is operational to assist start-up companies.
-The facility, located in the St. Mary's County Airport Innovation District, is 6,000 square feet and is adjacent to the University of Maryland UAS Test Site and near the University System of Maryland at Southern Maryland higher education center with a new Academic and Research Building dedicated to autonomy under construction. - The population growth continues and was last estimated at 112,664 and is estimated to grow to 120,150 by 2020.
+The income taxes were budgeted at \$120.7 million, with reduced rate to 3.10% of net taxable income as of January 1, 2022 using 4% growth in local tax returns.
+This represents a revenue increase of 11.8% over the FY2021 budget and reflects both the estimated County specific tax returns as well as \$6.0 million estimated for interest and penalties as well as the share of State-wide unallocated taxes that will be distributed to the County by the State.
+Continual monitoring of the property tax and income tax revenue, which represents approximately 86% of the total revenues, will be a major part of the FY2023 budget development, any indications of reduction will be offset by reduced expenditures. - FY2021 includes the full year impact of the COVID-19 with final spending of the CARES grant funding.
+The Recreation & Parks Activity fund felt the biggest impact due to closures, reducing the net position to \$56,473.
+FY2022 budget includes the 1st half of the American Rescue Plan Act of \$11.1 million with the second half in FY2023.
+Current allocations include funding for broadband, water & sewer infrastructure, and Health Department funding for nurses and COVID-19 surge response.